Monty Hall problem: Standard assumptions

 When any of these assumptions is varied, it can change the probability of winning by switching doors as detailed in the section below.
-It is also typically presumed that the car is initially hidden randomly behind the doors and that, if the player initially picks the car, then the host's choice of which goat-hiding door to open is random.
+It is also typically presumed that the car is initially hidden randomly behind the doors and that, if the player initially chooses the car, then the host's choice of which goat-hiding door to open is random.
 Some authors, independently or inclusively, assume that the player's initial choice is random as well.

 Simple solutions

-The solution presented by vos Savant in Parade shows the three possible arrangements of one car and two goats behind three doors and the result of staying or switching after initially picking door 1 in each case:
+The solution presented by Savant in Parade shows the three possible arrangements of one car and two goats behind three doors and the result of staying or switching after initially picking door 1 in each case: